 Contact Rebound Physical Therapy for relief:

-If you are suffering from TMJ dysfunction, or you think you might be, contact us today at Boise, ID.
+If you are suffering from TMJ dysfunction, or you think you might be, contact us today at Boise and Meridian, ID.
 Our physical therapists are patient-centric and committed to your health, working hard to help you manage and eliminate symptoms.
 Don’t suffer from jaw pain and stiffness any longer – contact Rebound Physical Therapy today.